CHBChan/confessional-client/README.md

 This is the frontend of the confessional project I came up with on a whim.
 Over all, the project was fairly simple but I learned a lot, particularly the [backend](https://github.com/CHBChan/confessional-server).

+### Description

+You can send confessions from the frontend to a dedicated server to be stored.
+You can also look at random confessions from other users retrieved from the backend.

 You can test the project here: https://chbchan.github.io/confessional-client/